Pyleks/Milestone-Project-3/README.md

 - TotalStarValue

 This takes all the starRatings 1 - 5 preform a multiplication and division calculation, and applies it to totalStarValues, which again is used by the filtering application to place all the recipes in order on the website.
+Total Votes is simply to show how many votes each recipe received.

 ## Features